Darmatage/DES315_22SP_P1/prototyping1/Assets/Prefabs/StudentPrefabs/FreddyMartin/ReadMe.txt

 - Time Between Swaps: The number of seconds after which the player and the mirror enemy will swap
 - Shards Dropped Between Swaps: The number of mirror shards dropped between swaps
 - Shard Fade Time: The time in seconds it takes for the mirror shards to dissapear after spawning

+On the player you can change how often the player can force a swap.